dcdpr/btcr-DID-method/README.md

 #### Build txid2txref and createBtcrDid

-If you don't already have it, download [btcr-DID-method from Github](https://github.com/dcdpr/btcr-DID-method/).
-Clone it or grab a zip file, as you prefer.
+If you don't already have it, clone [btcr-DID-method from Github](https://github.com/dcdpr/btcr-DID-method/).
+There are git submodules in the project, so we need to be sure to init and update them correctly:
 ```
 $ git clone --recurse-submodules https://github.com/dcdpr/btcr-DID-method.git
-$ # or
-$ wget https://github.com/dcdpr/btcr-DID-method/archive/master.zip && unzip master.zip && rm master.zip
 ```

 This is a cmake-based project, so the standard process can be done here: